Storm with blizzard conditions will hit Thursday, followed by brutal cold

 The steady snow will come to an end Thursday night.
 Lingering snow showers are expected Friday.

 Power outages are a concern.
-The strongest winds will be along the coast and in high elevations, where gusts over 50 MPH are expected.
-Mid Coast and Down East Maine are most susceptible to peak gusts around 60 MPH.
+The strongest winds will be along the coast and in high elevations, where gusts over 50 mph are expected.
+Midcoast and Down East are most susceptible to peak gusts around 60 mph.

 While it won’t be anything like the wind storm back in October, some outages are going to occur.
 Have a plan in place, just in case.
 Please, ventilate alternate heating sources well.
 Run generators outside.
-Know where your local shelter is too.
+Know where your local shelter is, too.

 Behind the storm, another blast of arctic air moves in for the weekend.
 Cold records will be challenged or broken Saturday, with lows well below zero and highs only in the single digits.